-It’s a bit unfortunate that there are games that target specifically towards females, like Nintendogs or Candy Crush.
-From a Kotaku article, a study with interesting female gamer statistics shows that:
+It’s a bit unfortunate that there are games that target specifically females, like Nintendogs or Candy Crush.
+In this Kotaku article, a study with interesting female gamer statistics shows that:

 But that doesn’t mean females don’t like any other games.
 I personally see a lot of other females like myself, enjoying Destiny and Overwatch.
 If you login to Twitch, you can see there’s a lot of female gamers enjoying shooters, RPGs, and MOBAs too.

 There are even all-female esports teams for CS: GO and League of Legends.
 So there is interest by women for all types of gaming genres where they have the potential to become professional gamers.

 The gender gap in gaming

 In 1982, about 80% of the gaming community consisted of male gamers where only 20% of gamers were females, based on the study from a sociologist, Sidney Kaplan.

 Nowadays, the gaming community is nearly split in half between the two genders.
 Since 2012, female gamers makeup to about 47% of the gaming industry and has stayed consistent to this present day.
 Even though it’s still predominantly male, this just shows that females have increasingly shown interest in the last 30 years.

 However, women working behind the scenes in the gaming industry is still an uphill battle.
 Polygon reported that 10% of men earn about $150,000 more than their female counterparts while only 3% of women make just as much as men.